cloudmesh-community/sp20-516-240/chapter/ai-google-automl.md

 some free credit to get you started.
 One example Google uses is Disney, where they quote

 > "Cloud AutoML’s technology is helping us build vision models to annotate our products with Disney characters,
->product categories, and colors.
+> product categories, and colors.
 These annotations are being integrated into our search engine to enhance the impact
->on Guest experience through more relevant search results, expedited discovery, and product recommendations on
+> on Guest experience through more relevant search results, expedited discovery, and product recommendations on
->shopDisney." [@google-automl-sp20-516-240]
+> shopDisney" [@google-automl-sp20-516-240].

 ## How to Use AutoML